Tundra Space

 Summary

-This randomized, double-blind, controlled trial investigates the effect of intraoperative magnesium sulfate infusion on the incidence of postoperative emergence agitation in adult patients undergoing elective lumbar microdiscectomy under general anesthesia.
-Eligible participants (ASA physical status I-II, aged 18-70 years) will be randomly assigned to receive either magnesium sulfate or 0.9% saline during surgery.
-The primary outcome is the incidence of emergence agitation in the post-anesthesia care unit (PACU), assessed at admission and at 5, 10, 15, and 30 minutes using the Ramsay Sedation Scale.
-Secondary outcomes include postoperative pain scores (Numeric Rating Scale), intraoperative remifentanil consumption, recovery and extubation times, tramadol use in the PACU, and any adverse events related to magnesium infusion.
+In this retrospective study, the effect of intraoperative magnesium sulfate infusion on the incidence of postoperative emergence agitation was evaluated in adult patients who underwent elective lumbar microdiscectomy under general anesthesia.
+The medical records of patients aged 18-70 years with an ASA physical status of I-II were retrospectively reviewed.
+Patients were evaluated according to whether they received intraoperative magnesium sulfate infusion as part of anesthetic management.
+The primary outcome measure was the incidence of emergence agitation in the post-anesthesia care unit; this assessment was based on Ramsay Sedation Scale scores recorded in the post-anesthesia care unit at admission and at 5, 10, 15, and 30 minutes.
+Secondary outcome measures included postoperative pain scores assessed using the Numeric Rating Scale, intraoperative remifentanil consumption, recovery and extubation times, tramadol requirement in the post-anesthesia care unit, and possible adverse events related to magnesium infusion.

 Official title: Effect of Intraoperative Magnesium Infusion on Postoperative Emergence Agitation in Patients Undergoing Lumbar Microdiscectomy